FAQ

 10. Do I have to be in good physical condition?

-MarK9 is a non-profit, tax exempt corporation, Maricopa K-9 Search and Rescue, Inc., We are an all volunteer search and rescue (SAR) dog unit.
-We are on call 24 hours a day, 365 days a year to assist the Maricopa County Sheriffs Office (MCSO) and other agencies (local, statewide, nationwide and even worldwide) in emergency responses to help find lost victims or victims of disasters.
+MarK9 is a non-profit, tax exempt corporation, Maricopa K-9 Search and Rescue, Inc., We are an all-volunteer search and rescue (SAR) dog unit.
+We are on call 24 hours a day, 365 days a year to assist the Maricopa County Sheriff's Office (MCSO) and other agencies (local and statewide) in emergency responses to help find lost victims.
 MarK9 is also a posse of the Maricopa County Sheriff's Office.
 Note that there is no paid positions and most equipment is paid for by individuals.

 Back to Questions